Opinion | Cawthorn’s ‘orgies’ line shows how right-wing politics can boomerang

 “A lot of these bills rest on the belief that at all hours of the school day, students are surrounded by constant threat of perversion, and that teachers are complicit in that threat,” Jeffrey Sachs, a political scientist who closely tracks these laws, told us.

-“These bills see schools as cesspools of deviancy” Sachs said, and as “places where students will be quote, ‘tricked,’ into thinking of themselves as gay or trans.”
+“These bills see schools as cesspools of deviancy” Sachs said, and as “places where students will be, quote, ‘tricked’ into thinking of themselves as gay or trans.”

 This tendency has metastasized all over the place.
 The claim that children everywhere are being “groomed” into some form of depravity has become ubiquitous on the right; as Fox News host Laura Ingraham recently asked, “When did our public schools, any schools, become what are essentially grooming centers for gender-identity radicals?”